Particular/docs.particular.net/servicepulse/host-config.md

 ![Connections configuration](images/connections-configuration.png 'width=500')

-To configure connections via the Connections configuration screen, the ServiceControl (Monitoring) URLs need to be entered, with the port number included.
-This configuration will persist only locally and is read in the following order:
+To configure connections via the Connections configuration screen, the ServiceControl and ServiceControl Monitoring full URLs need to be entered, including port number and scheme.
+Connection configuration is persisted only locally and is read in the following order:

 1. **URL in the browser address bar** - allows easily bookmarking and sharing connection details
 2. **Local storage** - remembers the last used connection if connection parameters are later not found in the URL